ptc-mwynkoop/wasm_sandbox/fib_prime/README.md

-# Pthread support
+# WASM Thread support

+Note that WASM threads are VERY FAST and are limited to 1000 iterations.
+If you click the button twice very fast to stop the threads, you should be able to stop one of them before it has completed all 1000 runs.
+If we let this go unbounded, it tends to crash the browser...

+You can still use this app without WASM thread support, but you will be limited to the Web Worker flow.

+Currently WASM threads are only supported in experimental browsers w/ special options enabled.
+See below for instructions.

+## Browser Support: Firefox Nightly

-This project now supports pthreads, in order to use them, you must download [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and enable the following option in `about:config`
+To enable WASM thread support in Firefox, you must download [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and enable the following option in `about:config`

 ```
 javascript.options.shared_memory = true
 ```

-Note that Pthreads are VERY FAST and are limited to 1000 iterations.
-If you click the button twice very fast to stop the threads, you should be able to stop one of them before it has completed all 1000 runs.
-If we let this go unbounded, it tends to crash the browser...

-You can still use this app without Pthread support, but you will be limited to the Web Worker flow.
+## Browser Support: Chrome Canary

+To enable WASM thread support in Chrome, you must download [Chrome Canary](https://www.google.com/chrome/canary/) and enable WASM thread support by enabling `chrome://flags/#enable-webassembly-threads`

-# STD Thread / Async support
+# pthread / `std::thread` / `std::async` support

 Once Pthreads are enabled, we can run w/ STD thread support as well.
 This project is not currently set up to run them concurrently.
 By default the project is set up for STD Threads, but to enable Pthreads, just swap the